Pirates vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the underdog in nine of their past 10 games and have gone 1-8 in those contests.
+- In nine games as the underdog over the last 10 matchups, the Pirates have a record of 2-7.

-- When it comes to the total, the Pirates and their opponents are 3-7-0 in their last 10 games.
+- When it comes to the total, the Pirates and their opponents are 3-7-0 in their previous 10 games.

-- Oddsmakers have not posted a runline in any of the Pirates' past 10 contests.
-Pittsburgh and its opponent have finished below the over/under for three games in a row, with the average total set by sportsbooks during that span being 7.5.
+- Bookmakers have not posted a spread in any of the Pirates' past 10 games.

 Pirates Betting Records & Stats

-- The Pirates have come away with 23 wins in the 58 contests they have been listed as the underdogs in this season.
+- The Pirates have been underdogs in 59 games this season and have come away with the win 24 times (40.7%) in those contests.

-- Pittsburgh has a record of 2-2 when it's set as an underdog of +155 or more by bookmakers this season.
+- Pittsburgh has entered 15 games this season as the underdog by +135 or more and is 6-9 in those contests.

-- The moneyline set for this matchup implies the Pirates have a 39.2% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Pirates have a 42.6% chance of pulling out a win.

-- Pittsburgh's games have gone over the total in 37 of its 77 chances.
+- Games involving Pittsburgh have gone over the total set by oddsmakers in 38 of 78 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!